 If the tumor is in an arm or leg, techniques to keep the arm or leg intact are used whenever possible.
-However, amputation, which is the removal of the arm or leg with the tumor, may be needed depending on the tumor’s size and/or location.
+However, amputation, which is the removal of the arm or leg with the tumor, is sometimes necessary, depending on the tumor’s size and/or location.

 Wide excision surgical techniques have reduced the number of amputations performed for patients with bone cancer.
-More than 90% of patients can be treated with conservative, limb-sparing surgery compared with amputation.
-These surgeries often require prostheses, such as metal plates or bone from other parts of the body, to replace the missing bone and provide strength to the remaining bone.
+More than 90% of patients can be treated with surgery rather than amputation.
+These conservative surgeries often require prostheses, such as metal plates or bone from other parts of the body, to replace the missing bone and provide strength to the leftover bone.
 This is called reconstructive surgery.
 Surgeons use soft tissue, such as muscle, to cover the reconstruction area.
 The tissue helps with healing and reduces the risk of infection.

 For some patients, amputation may offer the best option.
-These include patients whose cancer is located where it cannot be completely removed by surgery, patients who cannot undergo reconstruction, or when the surgical area cannot be fully covered with soft tissue.
+These include patients whose cancer is located where it cannot be completely removed by surgery, patients who cannot undergo reconstruction, and patients in whom the surgical area cannot be fully covered with soft tissue.

-Children with bone cancer may require amputation more often than adults since their bones grow more.
+Children with bone cancer may require amputation more often than adults because their bones grow more.
 To avoid amputation, some children can be fitted for expandable joint prostheses that adjust as the skeleton grows.
 These prostheses require multiple operations to adjust bone length as the child grows.